tfsojon/richinsql-blog/content/post/2019-03-28-taking-dbatools-further.md

 If I hope into C:\temp\cred.sql I will see that the SID is even copied which is great for Availability Group situations where I need the same SQL Account with the same SID spread over multiple availability group members.

-However, let&#8217;s say I want to export just one login from the server this can be done with the following line of code
+However, let's say I want to export just one login from the server this can be done with the following line of code

 <pre>
 	<code class="ps">